Suffolk Young Speaker of the Year Awards 2026

 Suffolk Young Speaker of the Year Amber Williamson Brown

-Yuva Deepu from Cliff Lane Primary spoke passionately about peace
+Runner Up Yuva Deepu from Cliff Lane Primary spoke passionately about peace

 Freya Ollason with Ormiston judge Ray Wang won the Social Action Award